 C) Colorado Springs Ranch (PCS Timing): VA assumability audit; Accelerate band; written rent-back plan; no Tidewater; multiple offers first weekend; clean appraisal.

-D) Greeley Entry Detached (Payment-Sensitive Cell): Light refresh; 2-1 option highlighted; inspection converted to single credit; close on schedule; appraisal within $3k of contract.
+D) Greeley Entry Detached (Payment-Sensitive Cell): Light refresh; 2-1 option highlighted; inspection converted to targeted credit; close on schedule; appraisal within $3k of contract.

 21) 30/60/90 Rollout Plan (Install the OS)